Salbertischi/Elaborato_RdC/README.md

 ## Description
 This project includes a Python script for [describe what the script does].

-## Usage
-To run the script, use the following command:

 ## Files
 Elaborato.py: Main script.
 functions.py: Contains helper functions used in Elaborato.py.